theresa-de-ocampo/docker-deep-dive/README.md

 02f1bcc66615   none              null      local
 ```

-In Docker Swarm, the network named _ingress_ is a built-in overlay network used for internal communication amont the nodes in the swarm.
+In Docker Swarm, the network named _ingress_ is a built-in overlay network used for internal communication among the nodes in the swarm.

 Other networks like `bridge`, `docker_gwbridge`, `host`, and `none` are standard networks with different purposes.